ARTS-Laboratory/dataset-cycling-with-strain-monitoring-for-samsung-30Q-cell/Readme.md

    - Proper care can extend its lifespan.

 ## Dataset-1
 The dataset consists of three 30Q cells cycled at 1C CC‑CV during charge and 1C CC during discharge between 4.2 V and 2.5 V at 25 °C until ~80% capacity remained.
-There were 1 hr wait times between each charge and discharge.
+There were 1 hr rest periods between each charge and discharge.

 ## Dataset-2
 The dataset consists of three 30Q cells cycled at 1C CC‑CV during charge and 1C CC during discharge between 4.2 V and 2.5 V at 25 °C until ~65 - 80% capacity remained.
-There were no wait times.
+There were no rest periods.

 ## Licensing and Citation